-Stewards also offers a multi-visit Forest to the Sea curriculum designed to take students on a journey from the Forest (at either Armstong Redwoods or Pomo Canyon Campground), where they learn about redwoods ecology, to the Fife Creek or Willow Creek watersheds where they learn about the life cycle of salmon and what makes for a healthy environment for these anadromous fish.
+Stewards also offers a multi-visit Forest to the Sea curriculum designed to take students on a journey from the Forest (at either Armstrong Redwoods or Pomo Canyon Campground), where they learn about redwoods ecology, to the Fife Creek or Willow Creek watersheds where they learn about the life cycle of salmon and what makes for a healthy environment for these anadromous fish.
 The journey ends at Sonoma Coast where students learn about the marine ecosystem and in particular the amazing intertidal.
 Both the interdependence of these diverse ecosystems is stressed as well as the importance of being good stewards of these environments.
-There is a fee for the multi-visit program.
+There may be a fee for the multi-visit program.

 Depending on grant funding and donations, scholarships are available to cover program fees and transportation costs for school groups.
 Applications are available in School Group Forms on our website.